CS-SI/eodag/docs/add_collection.rst

 ================

 A collection in `eodag` represents a specific kind of Earth Observation data product, defined by its characteristics and metadata.
-By following the steps outlined below, you can extend EODAG's capabilities to support additional product types from various providers.
+By following the steps outlined below, you can extend EODAG's capabilities to support additional collections from various providers.

 Add collection definition
 ^^^^^^^^^^^^^^^^^^^^^^^^^